-On the YA side, I love all kinds of genre fiction, from fantasy to historical to romance to thriller.
-I’m drawn to romances with a twist, and am particularly looking here for diverse voices and protagonists.
-SFF wise I’m keen to see original world-building, and love anything that genre bends or offers a fresh take on traditional themes.
-A few YA books I’ve recently loved include Hani and Ishu’s Guide to Fake Dating, The Upper World, and (belatedly!)
-Aristotle and Dante Discover the Secrets of the Universe.
+On the YA side, I love all kinds of genre fiction, from fantasy to historical to romance to murder mystery.
+I’m drawn to romances with a twist, and am particularly looking here for queer love stories.
+Fantasy wise I’m keen to see original world-building, and love anything that genre bends or offers a fresh take on traditional themes.
+I love my fantasies with a side of romance, or with characters that I can clearly see a fandom forming around.
+A few YA books I’ve recently loved include Hani and Ishu’s Guide to Fake Dating, The Upper World, and The Other Ones.
 I am a perpetual fan of enemies/rivals to lovers, fake-dating, found-family, unexpected friendships, and platonic love stories.

-I am always looking for diverse writers and protagonists across race, sexuality, gender, and disability.
+I am always looking for diverse writers and protagonists across race, sexuality, gender, class, and disability.